-Two games of Rugby at the Stoop, Easter Mother visits made sense to stay near London so we booked into the Walton on Thames Camping and Caravanning Club Site for 11 nights.
+With two games of Rugby at the Stoop and with visiting Mothers at Easter, it made sense to stay near London, so we booked into the Walton on Thames Camping and Caravanning Club Site for 11 nights.
 As we neared our destination on the journey down on Weds 14th we had our first taste of the awful, abysmal and boring traffic around this area.
 Some complete moron had decided that it was a good idea to reduce the speed limits to 20mph in most of London so, as well as looking out for the regular potholes, temporary traffic lights, bus lanes, cycle lanes, pedestrians, road works, white van men and various other impediments you have to constantly watch the speedo.
 It makes for exhausting travel.

 Walton hasn't changed much over the years apart from looking a bit tatty.
 Wardens don't appear to be very keen on keeping the grass trimmed here, maybe for good reason, but it is not what we expect from one of the major clubs.
 We soon pitched up and then relaxed.
 The trouble with Walton is, despite it's proximity to London, it's miles from anywhere.